If you’re currently amid a fitness or weight loss journey, then this article is definitely for you.

 In order to properly do this series of fitness tests, you’ll need a stopwatch.
 If you don’t already have one installed on your phone by default, you can always install one of several apps that are usually available for free.

-You’ll also need a minimum 12-inch measure tape or stick, and a weight scale.
+You’ll also need a minimum 12-inch measuring tape or stick, and a weight scale.
 Having a second person help you monitor your exercise is also very helpful but isn’t a necessity.

-This method assesses your fitness in four areas:
+This fitness test measures your fitness level in four areas:

 - Aerobic fitness